-Students must physically report to the designated school official (Records Office/International Student Affairs Office) once they arrive in the country.
-For new students, the Records Office will make copies of the student's passport and I-94 document.
-For continuing students, Records verifies information in the SEVIS database and makes changes.
+Students must physically report to the designated school official (Office of International Programs) once they arrive in the country.
+For new students, International Programs will make copies of the student's passport and I-94 document.
+For continuing students, International Programs verifies information in the SEVIS database and makes changes.
 Student SEVIS registration must be validated every semester the student is enrolled at Loyola College.